 - Posterior chamber -The space between the lens and the retina containing a clear jelly.

-- Eyelid – The upper and lower folds of skin which cover the eye when it is closed.
+- Eyelid – The upper and lower folds of skin that cover the eye when it is closed.

 - Anterior chamber – Found between the cornea and the lens.

 How do cat eyes work?

 The cat’s eyes work in the same way that human eyes work.

 Light rays reflect off an object and enter the eye through the cornea, which bends (refracts) light in such a way that they pass through the pupil and through the lens, which changes shape to further bend the rays and focus them on the photosensitive rods and cones located in the retina at the back of the eye.
 The rods and cones convert the light into electrical impulses which are sent to the brain to produce an image via the optic nerve.